doriath/command-autocomplete-protocol/README.md

 ## What is the Command Autocomplete Protocol?

-Implementing high quality autocomplete is hard and has to be repeated for every shell.
+Implementing high quality completions is hard and has to be repeated for every shell.
 This is a problem that affects three groups - the owners of the CLIs, the owners of frameworks that support argument parsing and the shell creators.

-The goal of this project is to provide a unified protocol for providing autocomplete, so that each CLI owner has to implement autocomplete just once, and it will work with all shells that support it.
-Similarly, shell owners can implement this protocol and support autocomplete in many CLIs out of the box.
+The goal of this project is to create a unified protocol for providing command line completions, so that each CLI owner has to implement autocomplete just once, and it will work with all shells that support it.
+Similarly, shell owners can implement this protocol and support completions in many CLIs out of the box.

 ## How it works?